 Art has been my passion since I was little.

 I was born in Armenia, a country with a rich tradition of the arts.
 It is in this environment of a broad range of cultural and historical legacies that I spent my formative years.
-I was fortunate to study as a child among well-known artists working and living in Armenia.
+Growing up, I studied among well-known artists working and living in Armenia.
 Outside of school, I pursued numerous art media including painting, print making and pottery.

-By the time I graduated in 1994, I was teaching graphic arts and monotype at an innovative and experimental school launched in Armenia at the time of its independence.
+By the time I graduated in 1994, I was teaching graphic arts and printmaking at an innovative and experimental school launched in Armenia at the time of its independence.

 In 1999, I was awarded a UNESCO Ashberg grant by the Austrian Federal Chancellery, to participate in the artist-in-residence program.
 I held a solo exhibition of contemporary graphic art at the Gallery Jutner.

-In 2010, I moved to the country of Georgia where I was fortunate to discover and study cloisonné enameling with local masters who have kept this vibrant and colorful art form alive.
+In 2010, I moved to the country of Georgia where I studied cloisonné enameling with local masters who have kept this vibrant and colorful art form alive.
 Since then, I have followed my passion for this technique by attending specialized workshops throughout the United States.

 I currently live and create in Montreal, Canada.
-I am pursuing studies at the École de Joaillerie de Montreal, learning traditional and contemporary art jewelry techniques.
+I am enrolled in the continuing education program at the École de Joaillerie de Montreal, where I am specializing in traditional and contemporary art jewelry techniques.